TartagliaEG/docker-dev-images/mongodb/README.md

 # Mongo Docker

 ##### About
-The oficial mongodb image runs without any authentication enabled, so the [this custom entrypoint shell](./custom_entrypoint.sh) was made to enforce the --auth arg and to execute [this script](./first_mongo_run.js) a startup script on first run.
+The oficial mongodb image runs without any authentication enabled, so the [this custom entrypoint shell](./custom_entrypoint.sh) was made to enforce the --auth arg and to execute [this script](./first_mongo_run.js) on the first run.
 By default the [first\_mongo\_run.js](./first_mongo_run.js) script creates two accounts, the admin and the dev, but you could add any valid mongo command there.

 ##### Dockerfile